Welcome to Simple AV project

 Introduction about how the connection between AWSIM and simple-AV works can be read here.

-• Planning - generates a safe and feasible trajectory for the autonomous vehicle based on the information gathered from Perception and Localization.
-It also takes into account various factors from Map like traffic rules and road conditions.
+Planning - Generates a safe and feasible trajectory for the autonomous vehicle based on the data gathered from the Perception and Localization modules.
+It also incorporates map data and traffic rules to create optimal paths.
 More details here.

-• Control - executes the planned trajectory by sending commands to the vehicle's actuators, such as steering, throttle, and braking.
-It ensures that the vehicle follows the desired trajectory while maintaining safety and stability.
+Control - Executes the planned trajectory by sending commands to the vehicle's actuators, such as steering, throttle, and braking.
+The control module ensures that the vehicle follows the desired trajectory while maintaining safety and stability.
 More details here.